NYC Graduate Consortium

 - Teacher's College, Columbia University

-Fordham students who wish to register for courses through the consortium must be matriculated in a GSAS doctoral program.
+Fordham students who wish to register for courses through the consortium must be matriculated in a GSAS doctoral program and must have completed at least one year of full-time doctoral study before taking a consortium course.
 Only one consortium course may be taken each semester, and courses may not be taken through the consortium during the summer.
 To register for consortium courses, fill out the Inter-University Doctoral Consortium Registration Form.
-Then obtain the signature of the chair of the Philosophy Department, as well as the signature of the GSAS Director of Academic Programs and Support.
-After obtaining these required signatures on the registration form, make a photocopy of the signed and completed form, and deposit the photocopy with the Philosophy Department's secretary; then bring the completed form to Lydia Ocasio in the GSAS office (Keating Hall, Room 216).
+Then obtain the signature of the chair of the philosophy department as well as the signature of the GSAS director of academic programs and support.
+After obtaining these required signatures on the registration form, make a photocopy of the signed and completed form, and deposit the photocopy with the philosophy department's secretary; then bring the completed form to Keating Hall, Room 216.
 It is also the student's responsibility to register for ZZGA0920, Consortium Registration.
-(Note: The consortium is also now working toward registration via a web site.)
-Deadlines for making consortium course changes (add, drop, change of grade type) are governed by the GSAS Academic Calendar.
+Deadlines for making consortium course changes (add, drop, change of grade type) are governed by the GSAS academic calendar.